 retiros a jóvenes y adultos.

 Rev. Dr. Greg Peters is an oblate of Valyermo, an Associate Professor of Medieval and Spiritual Theology at Biola University, La Mirada, CA and Servants of Christ Research Professor of Monastic Studies and Ascetical Theology at Nashotah House Theological Seminary in Wisconsin.
 As an Anglican priest, he serves as Rector of the Anglican Church of the Epiphany, also in La Mirada.
-He is the author of Reforming the Monastery: Protestant Theologies of the Religious Life, The Story of Monasticism: Retrieving an Ancient Tradition for Contemporary Spirituality and forthcoming The Monkhood of All Believers: The Monastic Foundation of Christian Spirituality.
+He is the author of Reforming the Monastery: Protestant Theologies of the Religious Life, The Story of Monasticism: Retrieving an Ancient Tradition for Contemporary Spirituality and The Monkhood of All Believers: The Monastic Foundation of Christian Spirituality.

 Maria Rohde is an oblate of Valyermo and a Licensed Marriage & Family Therapist.
 She earned a BA in Psychology at UCLA, and an MA in Community/Clinical Psychology at California State University, Northridge.
 She has been in private practice in the Antelope Valley for 25 years, and works primarily from a cognitive-behavioral perspective, specializing in treatment of anxiety disorders.